-Migraine is a very common condition characterized by severe headache, associate with light and sound sensitivity, and maybe nausea and vomiting (ref).
+Migraine is a common condition characterized by severe headache, light, and sound sensitivity, and maybe nausea and vomiting (ref).

-Nausea is one of the most distressing symptoms of migraines together with the headache.
-Between 20% and 50% of people with recurrent migraines have nausea or vomiting with some or all of their migraine episodes (ref).
+Nausea is one of the most distressing symptoms of migraines and headaches.
+Between 20% and 50% of people with recurrent migraines have nausea or vomiting with some or all migraine episodes (ref).

-Nausea with migraine can be controlled by over-the-counter or prescription medications. also, diet and diet control and some alternative medicine techniques can help.
+Nausea with migraines can be controlled by over-the-counter or prescription medications.
+Also, diet and diet control and some alternative medicine techniques can help.

 Learn more about the management of migraine nausea here.